denten-books/plain-text/sample.md

 "concatenated" into the same underlying data structure (in this case, AVI media container format).
-The seemingly innocuous "text control" layer of the 1960s, used to specify formatting and visual style, was now extended to carry mechanisms for legal control.
+The seemingly innocuous "text control" layer of the 1960s, used to specify formatting and visual style, was now extended to carry mechanisms for legal control, tied to specific legislation.

-The idea of smart contracts contains an notable artifact of implementation, relevant to our discussion on surface reading.
+The idea of smart contracts contains a notable artifact of implementation, relevant to our discussion on surface reading.
 To the extent that control codes are legible to the interpreter, they are also open to "abuse and circumvention."
 For this reason, encryption plays a key part in the smart contracts system.
 Once intertwined, data and control must be encrypted to prevent "unauthorized access."
 This brings us to the glaring problem at the very heart of the smart contract implementation.
-The spirit of contractual law by its very nature demands explicit consent.
+The spirit of contractual law by its very nature demands *explicit* consent.
 In the language of English common law, contracts involve promises as "manifestation of intention," which "adopt an external or objective standard for interpreting conduct [@american_law_institute_restatement_1973, §1-2.]"
 The key words in this